 The interior design trends keep on changing and evolving.
 New fashions emerge in the markets and then subside.
 As per George Goyal, one of the most curious aspects of this flow of trends is how often the old styles can reemerge.
 The total number of “revival” styles throughout history shows a testament to how we can opt for the past styles for new inspirations.
-In the USA the Colonial design has exerted influence and has stayed continuous throughout history.
+In the USA the Colonial design has exerted the influence and has stayed continuous throughout history.

 What is Colonial Design?